puiu91/MultiSelectLite/README.md

 # MultiSelectLite
-A light javascript solution for creating an HTML component that mimics a select element but allows for multiple options to be selected at once from the dropdown.
+A light javascript solution for creating an HTML component that mimics a ```<select>``` element with the added functionality of allowing multiple options to be selected at once from the dropdown.

-This is not intended to replace the ```<select>``` used in a ```<form>``` but as a standalone HTML component.
-However, you could easily pass the selected options to the server through a ```<form>```.
-You could do this by hooking into MultiSelectLite to retrieve the selected options using an event listener, then json prepare the array of list items selected, and then finally add them to a hidden input field.
-See the example further below.
+This is not intended to replace the ```<select>``` used in a ```<form>``` but as a separate standalone HTML component.
+However, you could still pass the selected options through a ```form``` to the server quite easily.
+You could do this by hooking into MultiSelectLite using an event listener to retrieve the selected options, then json prepare the array of list items selected, and then finally add them to a hidden input field.
+See the example further below for sample code.

 **Features**
 * multiple options can be selected at once
-* dropdown is disabled when user clicks outside
+* dropdown is disabled when user clicks outside the MultiSelectLite element
 * dropdown is toggled when user clicks MultiSelectLite element

 **Notes and Gotchas**
 * the dropdown items list is set to a height of 300px by default, but if you have only a few items to select from, then it is better to set the height to auto - you can make the change in the CSS ```ul#MultiSelectLite-Dropdown ```